Rex L. Hogue is an Attorney and Partner with the firm Haiman Hogue, PLLC, in Frisco Texas.

 Mr. Hogue has taught courses in estate planning at local community colleges for adult continuing education and a variety of small groups such as civic clubs, ladies clubs, investment clubs, etc. In addition to presenting courses on estate planning techniques, he has presented related courses on planning for minor children, planning for special needs, property ownership, community property, the initial client interview, and estate planning for qualified retirement plans.

 Mr. Hogue has also been a guest on several radio shows regarding estate planning.
 He co-hosted a radio show called Tax Talk in 2010 with Jeff Pickering.

-Have Rex Hogue speak at your event!
+How can you schedule Rex Hogue to speak at your event?